How to Pass the Life Insurance Medical Exam (15 Tips)

 We mentioned before that the life insurance drug test checks for just about everything.
 Just say No for now.
 Most places will not do a hair follicle test.
 It’s more expensive than the EMIT test.

-Even if you are applying with a 420 friendly life insurance company, it’s best to have as little THC in your system as possible.
-Even if you say you smoke 3 times a week on the application, if your urine shows less, great.
+Even if you are applying with a 420-friendly life insurance company, it’s best to have as little THC in your system as possible.
+Even if you say you smoke 3 times a week on the life insurance application if your urine shows less, great.
 There are a handful of other ways to make sure that you pay as little as possible.

-The interview section should be straightforward if you chose to be honest on your application.
+The interview section should be straightforward if you choose to be honest on your application.

 With that out of the way, it’s also best to bring several lists to make things easier.
 Especially since many people tend to get nervous and forget things.